 What I need to know about taking a Yoga Teacher Training...

-It is really hard work, and honestly, that is why I reformatted the program from several weekends spread out over a course of months to only 2 - 9 day modules.
-Your life gets in the way and everyone will have difficult decisions to make, but dedicating 9 days at a time is much easier than dedicating several weekends over 9 months.
-Look at the big picture, jobs change, relationships change, family vacations, graduations, weddings, funerals, people move, people become pregnant and have babies...I have seen all of these things happen during YTTs and it is easier to navigate around 9 days than it is planning for months and months in advance.
+It is really hard work, and honestly, that is why I reformatted the program from several weekends spread out over a course of 9+ months to only 2 modules (9 Sundays to Deepen Your Practice from April - July and the 9 consecutive day intensive for you to dive into Becoming a Teacher).
+Life will get in the way and everyone will have difficult decisions to make, but dedicating this time is much easier than dedicating several weekends over 9 months.
+Look at the big picture, jobs change, relationships change, family vacations, graduations, weddings, funerals, people move, people become pregnant and have babies...I have seen all of these things happen during YTTs and it is easier to navigate around this format than it is planning for months and months in advance.

-You will change, the change may or may not be immediate.
+You will change, the change may or may not be immediate...but it will be there.
 Your perspective on life and other things will adjust and you will see what balance and harmony is.
 You will begin to embrace and embody awareness and connect with yourself on a deeper level...it will then continue to grow exponentially.

 Is Yoga Teacher Training worth all of this?
 YES!!! x 1000 -Julie